 The volume of the house is a two-story stucco façade structure with vertical cedar and black metal accents.
 The wall-to-wall, full-height sliding doors create an indoor-outdoor experience by extending the front yard fire pit and seating area through the living room to the backyard swimming pool and cabana beyond.
 The climate of the Harbor provides an ideal environment to open the space up to the yards year-round, thereby expanding the footprint of the house and allowing for an uninterrupted flow between rooms and indoor and outdoor areas.

-Stack bond CMU garden walls in the front yard define the entry sequence, honoring the mid-century history of the residence.
+Stack bond CMU garden walls in the front yard define the entry sequence, honouring the mid-century history of the residence.